Tyler-Lam/Knottlab-Tutorials/alignment/README.md

 Last updated 5/12/25 - Tyler Lam

-These scripts were written initially for the HPV project and heavily adapted from Yoona's alignment code.
+These scripts were written initially for the HPV project and are heavily adapted from Yoona's alignment code.
 The raw data, coreograph outputs, h&e stains, and annotation masks are located in the `/common/knottsilab/xenium/hpv` directory.
 The purpose is to align the dapi images to the h&e stains in order to associate annotated regions with cells in the data.

 ## Scripts